 As a starter, we got a selection of cold cuts and different kinds of Leberwurst served with freshly baked bread.
 I don’t really like Leberwurst, but the cured ham was terrific and the salad with shredded ham was amazing with the warm bread rolls.
 We ate so much that none of us were hungry, when the mains arrived.
 However, the smell of the food was mouthwatering, and I managed to try the Currywurst, the Schweinshaxe and the Wienerschnitzel, before I had to give up.

-I like German food, and the fare you get at Bei Otto easily compares with what you get at one of the better taverns in München.
-Bei Otto is a cozy and original place and I wouldn’t hesitate stopping by for a Bratwurst next time I’m in Bangkok.
+I like German food, and the food at Bei Otto is authentic and tasty.
+Bei Otto is a really cozy place and I wouldn’t hesitate stopping by for a Bratwurst next time I’m in Bangkok.
 In fact, I regret that it took me so long before I finally went.